-Even taking into account the potential for the exit grant to mitigate those impacts, the implementation of significantly stronger share linkages in some share classes would, in the SARC's view, have resulted in an unacceptably high financial impact on active operators.
+Even taking into account the potential for the exit grant to mitigate those impacts, the implementation of significantly stronger share linkages in some share classes would, in the SARC's view, has resulted in an unacceptably high financial impact on active operators.

-The SARC recommended that the Government establish an independent allocation panel (IAP).
-In developing the terms of reference for the IAP, the SARC recommended that mitigating impacts on active operators be clearly articulated to the IAP as a key objective of the allocation process.
+The SARC recommended that the Government establish an IAP.
+In developing the terms of reference for the IAP, The SARC recommended that mitigating impacts on active operators be clearly articulated to the IAP as a key objective of the allocation process.
 (IAP Note: See Guiding Principle 1).